 Old buildings and historic places enrich our quality of life and help preserve a sense of continuity in a changing world.

-Selecting a Conservation Area
+Conservation Area selection

 It is the quality and interest of areas, rather than individual buildings, that is taken into consideration when identifying conservation areas.